 Witnessing requirements vary by state.
 Before signing it themselves, the witnesses typically watch the testator sign the will, but in many states it is simply enough for them to hear the testator acknowledge the fact.
 (In other words, witnesses do not always need to be physically present to watch you sign your will.)
 In addition to their signatures, the witnesses might also have to provide their address.

-While the testator might not sign the will in front of the witnesses, the witnesses often have to sign the will in front of the testator — meaning you can’t mail your will to a witness, have them sign it, and send it back to you.
+The witnesses often have to sign the will in front of the testator — meaning you can’t mail your will to a witness, have them sign it, and send it back to you.
 Also, sometimes the witnesses may have to sign in front of each other.

 For example, in California, two witnesses must simultaneously be present to watch the testator’s signing or to hear the testator’s acknowledgement of such.
 In Connecticut, the two witnesses must sign in front of the testator, but don’t have to do it at the same time.